BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 For example, what’s the product category involvement for small companies versus large companies?

-In other words, does the choice of what kind of water heater gets installed depend on whether it’s installed by a small HVAC company or a large HVAC company?
+In other words, does the choice of what kind of water heater gets installed depend on whether it’s installed by a small plumbing company or a large plumbing company?
 Do small companies hate dealing with tankless for some reason?

 Here's your answer: [https://tinyurl.com/mrfszzv4](https://tinyurl.com/mrfszzv4)

 ![Product_Category_Involvement_Plot_Comparison.png](https://bradleyculley.github.io/images/Product_Category_Involvement_Plot_Comparison.png)

-Small HVAC companies keep it simple.
+Small plumbing companies keep it simple.
 They deal less in indirect tank heaters.

 An indirect tank water heater heats the water using heat from the home’s furnace, employing a heat exchanger.
 Sounds complicated.
 Not the best fit for a 3-person business.